 In case of any flight delay or changes, HC will not be held liable for flight connections or any other activities missed due to this situation.

 HC will do its best to help to reprogram flights or activities, but this shall not mean any responsibility from HC to provide it.

 We shall not be held liable for the provision of medical care during the trip.

 Force Majeure is defined as an extraordinary event or circumstance beyond the control of the parties.
 Examples of such Force Majeure events are a pandemic, epidemic, strike, riot, war, crime, earthquake, tsunami, prolonged shortage of energy supplies, and acts of state or governmental action prohibiting or impeding any party from performing its respective obligations under the contract, or an event described by the legal term act of God.

-The conditions for paying hotel services and other third parties may change depending on the individual conditions set forth by the provider.
-In case of hotels in Ecuador mainland, Galapagos or Peru, non-refundable deposits, stricter payment policies, and higher cancellation costs might apply when dealing with reservations for certain lodges, boutique hotels, groups or series that require space well in advance, special events, accommodations during the high season or holidays, meals, and others.
+The conditions for paying hotel services, airline tickets and other third parties may change depending on the individual conditions set forth by the provider.
+In the case of hotels in mainland Ecuador, Galapagos or Peru, non-refundable deposits, stricter payment policies, and higher cancellation costs might apply when dealing with reservations for certain lodges, boutique hotels, groups or series that require space well in advance, special events, accommodations during the high season or holidays, meals, and others.